Collection Tips & FAQs

 What can you do to help?
 Be mindful of your purchasing habits!
 Buy products that are made from or use recyclable materials.
 Do your best to reuse, repair, repurpose, and rethink what you have before you buy something new!
-For more tips and ideas, click here.
+Click here for more tips and ideas for buying smart,.

 Does Livermore Sanitation provide backyard service?

 Yes.
 Backyard/sideyard service is provided on request to all residents at the rates listed on our Basic Service Menu.
 Please contact us to sign up.
 Residents with disabilities may apply to receive this service free of charge; a form is required.

 How do I prevent litter on collection days?

 Here are a few tips to prevent those loose ends from escaping.

 - Put your papers inside a paper bag and seal it with a staple.
 Place the sealed bag in your blue cart.

 - Bag all Styrofoam packing peanuts before putting in the garbage.